 Setting up the tech side of things before you get started is really straightforward.

 - Firstly head to the All Right?
 Strengths webpage

 - Have a look around, then press the ‘take the quiz’ button.

 - From here you’ll set up an account.
 It’s really quick and easy.

 - When taking the quiz, just answer as instinctively and honestly as possible.
 There are no right or wrong answers as all strengths are positive!

 - We’d suggest you take the VIA Adult Survey (120 questions) yourself, so you can discuss your similarities and differences.
 It will also make you feel good!

 - If your child has already taken the survey at school, you have all the information you need!
 If not, make sure they take the Youth Survey (70 questions).

-Once you’re both/all complete, you can print off your top 24 strengths.
-Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as on their own, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths mean.
+Once you’re both/all complete, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
+Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths mean.